LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Introduction

-In the present work we investigate the possibility to obtain information on the reheating epoch from future CMB observations through the impact that cosmic reheating has on the redshifting of cosmological perturbations.
-We focus on three types of models in which inflation is effectively driven by a single scalar field $\Phi$ -- namely mutated hilltop inflation (MHI) \cite{Pal:2009sd,Pal:2017bmd}, radion gauge inflation (RGI) model~\cite{Fairbairn:2003yx,Martin:2013nzq} and $\alpha$-attractor T-models ($\alpha$-T)~\cite{Kallosh:2013maa,Carrasco:2015pla,Carrasco:2015rva} -- and assess the capacity of future CMB observations to constrain the scale of inflation, the reheating temperature, and the couplings that connect $\Phi$ to other fields in a model-independent way.
-Here model-independent means that one can obtain a constraint on the inflaton coupling constants within a given model of inflation without having to specify details of the complete particle physics theory in which this model is embedded.
+In the present work we investigate the possibility to obtain information on the reheating epoch from future CMB observations with a combination of analytic methods and Monte Carlo Markov Chain (MCMC) based forecasts.
+We focus on three types of models in which inflation is effectively driven by a single scalar field $\Phi$ -- namely mutated hilltop inflation (MHI) \cite{Pal:2009sd,Pal:2017bmd}, radion gauge inflation (RGI) model~\cite{Fairbairn:2003yx,Martin:2013nzq} and $\alpha$-attractor T-models ($\alpha$-T)~\cite{Kallosh:2013maa,Carrasco:2015pla,Carrasco:2015rva} -- and assess the capacity of future CMB observations to constrain the scale of inflation, the reheating temperature, and the couplings that connect $\Phi$ to other fields in an agnostic way.
+Here \emph{agnostic} means that one can obtain a constraint on the inflaton coupling constants within a given model of inflation without having to specify details of the complete particle physics theory in which this model is embedded.
 The conditions under which this is possible have been laid out in \cite{Drewes:2019rxn}.
-We perform Monte Carlo Markov Chain (MCMC) based forecasts using {\sc MontePython} \cite{Audren:2012wb,Brinckmann:2018cvx} and compare it to the semi-analytic approach pursued in \cite{Drewes:2022nhu}.
-In doing so we also include the observational uncertainty in the amplitude of spectral perturbations $A_s$, which had been fixed to its best fit value in \cite{Drewes:2022nhu}.
+We perform MCMC based forecasts using {\sc MontePython} \cite{Audren:2012wb,Brinckmann:2018cvx} and compare them to the semi-analytic approach pursued in \cite{Drewes:2022nhu}.
+We thereby assume a fiducial tensor-to scalar ratio $\Bar{r}\sim 0.02$ and neglect contamination of B-mode polarization due to foregrounds.
+We also include the observational uncertainty in the amplitude of spectral perturbations $A_s$, which had been fixed to its best fit value in \cite{Drewes:2022nhu}.
 In addition to studying $\g$, we also present constraints on the reheating temperature $\Treh$ in all three models.\footnote{ Here $\Treh$ refers to the temperature at the onset of the radiation dominated epoch, which is in general not the highest temperature of the radiation in the history of the universe \cite{Giudice:2000ex}. } To the best of our knowledge, these are the first forecasts for the sensitivities of LiteBIRD and CMB-S4 to the reheating $\Treh$ and $\g$ in these classes of models.